kachristensen/Current-Dnd-Campaigns/Session Notes/16 - The Veridian Scales II (8-06-25).md

 		- Rem has BI for the next hour
 		- We harvested 4 doses of wyvern poison
 		- We found a map to the black dragon's lair.
 Project Goldheart - they're gathering materials for it.
 Also found 270g and 1 revivify and 2 exotic saddles.
+- Short rest otw to Maghaven.
+At sunset, we arrived.
+-